YunoHost/doc/security.md

 ---

 ### Disable YunoHost API
 YunoHost administration is accessible through an **HTTP API**, served on the 6787 port by default.
-It can be used to administrate a lot of things on your server, so malicious actors can alsu use it to damage your server.
+It can be used to administrate a lot of things on your server, so malicious actors can also use it to damage your server.
 The best thing to do, if you know how to use the [command-line interface](/commandline), is to deactivate the `yunohost-api` service.

 ```bash
 sudo service yunohost-api stop